If you live in San Diego or are just visiting, you might wonder whether the city’s tap water is safe to drink.

 San Diego water is considered very hard, with over 180 PPM of minerals in a water sample.
 This puts it in the highest grade for water hardness.

 San Diego gets most of its water from the San Diego County Water Authority.
-The San Diego County Water Authority gets its water from the Colorado River and the State Water Project.
+The San Diego County Water Authority receives water from the Colorado River and the State Water Project.
 The water provided through those sources is raw water.

 Both water sources are subject to drought, geology, and land activities.
 San Diego monitors both sources and adjusts its ratio from each accordingly.
-By doing this, the city can ensure the drinking water will be safe once treated in the San Diego Water Treatment plant.
+By doing this, the city can ensure that drinking water will be safe once treated at the San Diego Water Treatment plant.

 The city also gets less than 10% of its water from treated sources.
 The treatment plants include the Skinner Water Treatment Plant, Twin Oaks Valley Water Treatment Plant, and the Carlsbad Desalination Plant.

-The city’s Public Utilities Department takes a tiered approach to treating water that enters the San Diego water treatment plant:
+The city’s Public Utilities Department takes a tiered approach to treat the water that enters the San Diego water treatment plant with the following steps:

 Watershed Protection